ERPMan's Computer Tips for Windows page: [part 2]

 BIOS/CMOS setup program of your laptop and then use the FDISK tool to create a normal partition &

 perform a 'clean' install of Win98 with the Portable setup option.
-If your computer has ACPI support
+If your computer and/or motherboard

-an you are installing Win98, run the setup program with the "/P J" option to install ACPI support.
-In
+Win98 FE/SE setup program with the "/P J" option to install Win98 with ACPI support.
+With Win2000

 these OSes should automatically install ACPI support.
 For BIOS dates earlier than Jan.
 1999, Win2k